 Whether you approach marketing from a funnel or flywheel model, in each you must understand the buying scenarios that each persona will find themselves in during the research, consideration, and decision phases of their journey.
 In these exercises, uncovering common questions each persona has during their journey will help to identify the answers your company can provide, the creative pieces you can create to present those answers, and the channels you can utilize to reach each target audience.
 These insights are incredibly important to prioritizing and planning creative marketing projects and campaign work.

 When it comes to entering a strategic marketing process, it’s important to remember that this will take some time.
 This type of process includes multiple collaborative exercise sessions that will each be a few hours long (our clients have called these “business therapy”).
 Before each of those sessions, the creative agency will be doing preparation work, setting up documents, researching, and tuning the exercise to the client’s needs.
 After each session, the creative agency will debrief, distill the findings into a recommendation, and prepare to present back to the client for approval or further refining.

-Expect a strategic marketing process to take a few months to complete before diving into a full schedule of creative projects that implement the new strategy.
-This process is an investment in time and money, and the results are a clearly defined future path and an aligned organization that is positioned to optimize its strengths and opportunities in the marketplace.
+Expect a strategic marketing process to take some time to complete before diving into a full schedule of creative projects that implement the new strategy.
+This process is an investment, the result of which, is a clearly defined path to move forward with and an aligned organization that is positioned to optimize its strengths and opportunities in the marketplace.

 For more information on how we’ve implemented these tactics for our clients, head on over to our case studies page.
 Additionally, we’re always posting relevant information regarding strategic marketing and creative campaign production on our LinkedIn page.

-If you’re interested in learning how our strategic marketing and creative team can work with your company, feel free to email us at firstname.lastname@example.org or give David a call at (716) 332-1640 x104.
+If you’re interested in learning how our strategic marketing and creative team can work with your company, feel free to email us at firstname.lastname@example.org or give Chris a call at (716) 332-1640 x104.